townsfolk/gradle-templates/README.md

 	}
 	apply plugin: 'templates'

-You should be able to add your own templates as shown below without the need for the other configuration options.
+Now, you should be able to add your own templates as shown below without the need for the other configuration options.

 ## Usage